KjellKod/KjellKod/README.md

 ![Docker](https://img.shields.io/badge/Docker-containers-2496ED?style=flat-square&logo=docker&logoColor=white)

 ## About
-I'm working as CTO at Onfleet with a background in building mission-critical and safety-critical systems.
+I've a background in building mission-critical and safety-critical systems.
 I apply that same rigor to agentic engineering.
 Trustworthy systems show explicit process, verification, and evidence loops.
 From crash-safe logging to AI orchestration, the through-line is consistent: create a system that can be trusted through independent verification, layered review, and human gates, not by hoping any single actor gets it right.

 ## Philosophy
 > "You should never trust a single actor.
 Not a human.
 Not a machine.
 You trust a system built on independent verification, layered review, and evidence.
 We trust repeatable processes backed by evidence"